 Durability

-What you give up in contrast is gained in extreme durability.
+What you trade in contrast is gained in extreme durability.
 Built for outside abuse, this film has a 3 yr. life expectancy.

 Emissivity